eugenefvdm/gravity-forms-push-api/README.md

 See `/wp-content/plugins/gravity-forms-push-api/README.md` for more information

-Note: This is a prototype based on another production version.
-The production version is not open source.
+Note: This is prototype code based on another production version.